klee232/Brown-University-Course-Code-Backup/README.md

 # Brown-University-Course-Code-Backup
-This repository is created for storing codes for courses
+This repository is created for storing codes from courses
 # Contents (will keep updated)
 1. ENGN 2605 (2022 Fall Semester)
 2. PHP 2510 (2022 Fall Semester)